 Details added (first version posted at 11:57)

-Six people have been killed and at least 100 injured after two explosions hit a southern area of the Lebanese capital Beirut on Wednesday, according to Lebanon's health ministry, Al Arabiya reported.
+Four people have been killed and at least 19 injured after two explosions hit a southern area of the Lebanese capital Beirut on Wednesday, according to an Al Arabiya correspondent.

-The al-Qaeda linked Sunni extremist group Abdullah Azzam Bridages have claimed responsibility for the twin attacks on its Twitter account.
+Al-Qaeda linked Abdullah Azzam Bridages have claimed responsibility for the twin attacks on its Twitter account.

-The blast, which used 160kg of explosives, hit near the Kuwaiti embassy and 20 meters (yards) from the Iranian Cultural Chancellery in Beirut.
+The blast hit near the Kuwaiti embassy and the Iranian Cultural Chancellery in Beirut.

-Beirut's southern suburbs, a stronghold of the militant movement Hezbollah, have been hit by seven bomb attacks since July, the most recent of which occurred on Feb.
+Beirut's southern suburbs, a stronghold of the militant movement Hezbollah, have been hit by four car bombs since July, the most recent of which occurred on Feb.
 3.

 Wednesday's attack marks the second time an Iranian property has been targeted.
 In November, a pair of suicide bombings at the Iranian embassy killed at least 25 people, including a diplomat.

 Iran is a major backer of Hezbollah.
 Both are allies with Syrian President Bashar al-Assad.

 The series of attacks are linked to the civil war in neighboring Syria with Syrian rebels vowing to strike against Hezbollah in retaliation for its participating in the war.

 The conflict has deeply divided Lebanon along sectarian lines and helped fuel a surge in violence that has rattled the already fragile country.